mervick/rhythmbox-telegram/README.md

 ### Adding your music to Rhythmbox

-After successfully connecting Telegram to Rhythmbox, in the plugin settings, you'll be able to add Telegram channels, groups and chats to listen to your favorite music.
+After successfully connecting Telegram to Rhythmbox, in the plugin settings, you'll be able to add Telegram chats to listen to your favorite music.

-**Note:** Sometimes, after adding or removing channels and groups, it is necessary to restart Rhythmbox.

 ## Telegram API Usage and Operations